Blog > Post

 - The Featuregrade model could only work if Wotja were to get rolling updates, meaning it was NOT removed from sale at the end of the year.

-- It means every user will in effect get, for free, any general improvements we make to Wotja in the coming years, whether they purchase a OTB or not.
+- It means every user will in effect get, for free, any general improvements we make to Wotja in the coming years, whether they purchase an OTB or not.

 - We were unable to put this in place for the initial release of Wotja for the reasons explained here.

-- Note: This change again means our Subscription (SUB) options again have a useful role because an active SUB will always unlock the stated Feature Set (FS) in any relevant Wotja App (and Plug-in) installed via your App Store User Account ID, whatever the major version of Wotja..
+- Note: This change again means our Subscription (SUB) options again have a useful role because an active SUB will unlock the stated Pro or Play mode in any relevant Wotja App (and Plug-in) installed via your App Store User Account ID, whatever the major version of Wotja..

-- Required to make sure we can get it to work as expected for any new features, capabilities and content we add to a future major version (e.g. Wotja 24).
+- Required to make sure we can get it to work as expected for any New Features we add to a future major version (e.g. Wotja 24 or later).

 How we arrived at the Featuregrade Model (if you are interested!)